Combined Presentations

 SEEA EA (2021), Chapter 10 describes principles of valuation for ecosystem assets. ↩︎

-SEEA EA (2021), Chapters 9-12 on valuation were adopted by the UN Statistical Commission "as recommendations rather than standards" pending further methodological development. ↩︎
+SEEA EA (2021), the monetary valuation chapters (Chapters 7-8, covering monetary ecosystem service accounts and monetary ecosystem asset accounts) were adopted by the UN Statistical Commission as recommendations rather than full international standards, pending further methodological development. ↩︎

 SEEA EA (2021), para.
 13.91.
 "The ocean is mostly an area beyond national jurisdiction (ABNJ).
 This introduces the opportunity to compile global ocean accounts, where much of the data are already collected by international agencies." ↩︎